otam-mato/nodejs_mongodb/README.md

       ```
    - **Start the app**:

-      you can create the ENV variable where your database is located, otherwise the APP_DB_HOST value from config.js will be used
+      you can create the ENV variable with endpoint where your database is hosted, otherwise the APP_DB_HOST value will be used from config.js

       ```
       export APP_DB_HOST=mongodb://<your_host_ip>:27017/coffee